 It provides healthcare professionals an easy way to diagnose/treat patients at any time as individuals with cloud credentials can access this data remotely from any location.

 Cloud computing also promotes collaboration between medical professionals globally.
-A doctor can share real-time patient data with other medical professionals for various purposes like second opinions, better treatment recommendations, and to exchange notes in real-time.
+A doctor can share real-time patient data with other medical professionals for various purposes like second opinions, better treatment recommendations, and exchange notes in real-time.

 That is why the healthcare cloud computing market is predicted to keep growing in the coming years.
 MarketsandMarkets reports the value of the global healthcare cloud computing market to be around $39 billion in 2022 and it may reach $89 billion by 2027 with a CAGR of 17.8%.